isene/Amar-Tools/README.md

 	N = Generate names
 	q = Quit npcg

-Simply pick the tools you want and follow the instructions.
+Simply pick the tool you want and follow the instructions.

 When using the html version, amar.html is the starting page.